lmorchard/blog.lmorchard.com/drafts/2015-08-07-web-awesome.md

 ## Makers have power

 There is no other successful system like this on the planet.
 No other system for delivering content and software that is this open and free of gatekeepers deciding what we can publish.
-No other system where you are free to choose from many agents to operate on your behalf, independent of the publishers whose creations you visit.

 There's no app store, no review process, no adult supervision.
 You can make the most amazing or terrible things.
 Short of legal action or government intervention, no one can really stop you as long as you're paying the hosting bill.

+### Build your own whatever

 In fact, even though I wrote that browsers are agents acting on their users' behalf - they're historically weak advocates by default.
-In general, browsers do what web pages ask, with a few exceptions for safety and security.
-So, today's open web offers the balance of control largely to publishers.
+In other words, browsers do what web pages ask, with a few exceptions for safety and security.
+Today's open web offers the balance of control largely to publishers.

 No one will stop you from [building a magazine site loaded with spyware and ads][theverge].